sttyerase/Great-Recipes/Ruth Moore's Kitchen/Cherry Pudding.md

 mix.
 Split mixture between 2 1-1/2 qt. casseroles or 2 loaf pans.
 Mix fruit ingredients and pour over batter in casseroles or pans.
 Bake at 350 degrees until cake rises to the top and is lightly browned.
 Test with a toothpick.

+Note: Mom adapted this recipe from Grandma Brokaw's original recipe which called for ingredients such as "butter the size of a walnut".